|1. HP M1136||2. HP 1020 Plus||3. HP M126NW|

 With the prices of laser printers decreasing substantially, laser printers require less investment with outstanding graphics and text quality and should be a no-brainer for an office or your home for your children’s school projects.

-If you are looking to buy a laser printer and are confused about which specifications to look for and to get a good return on your purchase, this guide will lay out the factors you should consider before buying, to how much initial investment you may require to the cost of maintenance.
+If you are looking to buy the best laser printer in India, and are confused about which specifications to look for and to get a good return on your purchase.
+This guide will lay out the factors you should consider before buying, to how much initial investment you may require to the cost of maintenance.

 Some printers come with additional features such as USB ports so you can print documents directly from an external storage device such as a pen drive or hard disc.
 You can also look at features that allow you internet connectivity and can let you print and scan from cloud-based apps.

 3. Compatibility With Different Categories Of Papers

 Mostly all printers can handle the standard A4 size paper but if you require to print documents in other sizes such as A2 or A3, you will have to search for a specific model that does the job.

 Additionally, if you want to print on a textured paper which is usually heavier or even envelopes, you may want to check whether the printer has a multi-purpose tray and also the maximum weight of paper the printer can handle.

 If you’re buying a printer for an office that usually requires to print a large number of documents quite frequently, having to refill the tray with paper again and again can be both a hassle and a tedious job.

 To avoid this, look for a printer that has a sufficiently large capacity.
 Many office printers come with a 250 sheet tray, but you can check for printers that can be expanded through two or three trays if that is more convenient for your office.

 Additionally, you should also look for paper handling functionalities in the printer.
 Printers require manually setting which tray size to use depending on the texture of the paper that you’re using.